Translated by Jasmine Nishino

-Furin are Japanese wind chimes used in the summer.
-In this article, we will introduce the cute Japanese wind bells along with places where you can purchase your own.
+Japanese wind chimes (furin) are used on hot summer days to induce the feeling of coolness through sound.
+In this article, we introduce the features of wind bells, as well as places where you can make or purchase your own.

-A furin or wind chime is often used to represent the summer in Japan.
-It is hung outside or near the windows and people enjoy the soothing sounds it makes when the wind blows.
+Furin or wind chimes are a symbol of summer in Japan.
+The chimes are hung outside or near the windows and people enjoy the soothing sounds they make when the wind blows.

-The furin consists of the bowl-shaped exterior, the zetsu (clapper) on the inside that produces the sound, and a strip of paper that is hung from the zetsu.
-With just these three parts, the furin is able to emit the beautiful sound that is reminiscent of the Japanese summer.
+A wind chime consists of a bowl-shaped exterior, the zetsu (clapper) on the inside that produces the sound, and a strip of paper that is hung from the zetsu.
+With just these three parts, a furin emits the beautiful sound that is reminiscent of summer.

-From ancient times, it was believed that when a strong wind blows, an epidemic will spread.
-Therefore, in order to avoid epidemics and to ward off evil, a bronze wind chime in the shape of a bell called the futaku was hung up.
+From ancient times, it was believed that when a strong wind blows, an epidemic will spread around the country.
+Therefore, in order to avoid epidemics and to ward off evil, a bronze wind chime in the shape of a bell called futaku was hung up.

 Chimes in the shape of bells were formerly made of bronze.
-However, in the eighteenth century, techniques on how to make glass where introduced from Holland and changed the appearance of the furin.
-During the nineteenth century, glass products became popular and glass furin became the main type of furin instead of the bronze ones.
+However, in the eighteenth century, glassmaking techniques were introduced from Holland and changed the appearance of the furin.
+During the nineteenth century, glass products became popular and glass wind chimes became the main type of furin instead of the bronze ones.

-Even though traditionally the furin was used to ward away evil and epidemics, nowadays people simply enjoy its cooling sound during the hot summer days.
-For some people, the relaxing sound of the furin paired with the sound of the Japanese cicada eases the summer heat.
+Even though traditionally furin were used to ward away evil and epidemics, nowadays people simply enjoy their clear sound during the hot summer days.
+For some people, the relaxing sound of the furin and the sound of the Japanese cicadas make the summer heat more bearable.

 The Meaning of the Paper Hanging from The Furin

-The furin has a piece of paper hung from the center of the bowl shaped bell.
+Wind chimes have a piece of paper hung from the center of the bowl-shaped bell.
 When the wind blows, the paper catches the wind and moves the clapper to produce the sound.
-Thanks to the paper, the furin is able to emit the gentle sound that everyone likes enjoy during the summer months.
+Thanks to the paper, the furin emits the gentle sound that everyone likes to enjoy during the summer months.

 Furthermore, the paper is used to enhance the feeling of a cool summer breeze.
-The paper allows us to visually see the wind.
-Even when the paper moves from a light breeze, you suddenly acknowledge the presence of the wind.
-It is the secret of how to feel cool even on the hot and humid days of the Japanese summer.
+The paper allows us to visualize the wind.
+When the paper moves from a light breeze, you suddenly acknowledge the presence of the wind.
+This is the secret of feeling coolness even on the hot and humid days of the Japanese summer.

-Traditional glass crafting techniques are used to make the basic shape of a glass furin.
-First, the heated glass is blown up to the size of a large candy.
+Traditional glass crafting techniques are used to make the basic shape of a glass wind chime.
+First, the heated glass is blown into the size of a large candy.
 Then, after collecting melted glass by spinning it, the glass is shaped into a bowl.
-While adding more air, a hole to put the thread for hanging is made.
-Lastly, a picture is painted onto the inside of the cooled glass to complete the fūrin.
+The hole for the thread is made while blowing air into the bell.
+Lastly, a picture is painted onto the inside of the cooled glass to complete the wind chime.

-Some people use their furin simply to decorate their room.
-The design of a furin helps to add a slight Japanese edge to any room.
-It has many purposes and can be used in many different ways depending on people liking.
+Some people use wind chimes simply to decorate their rooms.
+Their design adds a slight Japanese feeling to any room.
+Wind chimes have many purposes and can be used in various ways.

-The popular souvenir of Iwate, the Nambu iron furin can be purchased at the Mizusawa Ward in Oshu city.
-If you visit Mizusawa Station in the summer, you will find many Nambu furin on display at the waiting room in the station.
-Indulge in the melody of the clean sound of the metal while finding a perfect souvenir.
+Nambu iron wind chimes can be purchased in the Mizusawa Ward of Oshu, Iwate.
+If you visit Mizusawa Station in the summer, you will find many Nambu furin on display in the waiting room in the station.
+Indulge in the clear sound of these wind chimes while seeking the perfect souvenir.

-It is easiest to purchase a furin during the summer.
-Wind bell shops from all over the nation are likely to have pop-up booths to sell their original furin.
-Traditional shopping areas such as Asakusa in Tokyo will have a variety of traditional and original wind chimes as well.
+Traditional shopping areas such as Asakusa in Tokyo have a variety of traditional and original wind chimes as well.